Efficient Long-Text Understanding with Short-Text Models: Introduction

 Transformer-based pretrained language models \cite{Vaswani2017AttentionIA,Devlin2019BERTPO,Lewis2020BARTDS,Raffel2020ExploringTL,Brown2020LanguageMA} have been widely successful across all areas of natural language understanding (NLU).
 However, applying them over long texts (such as stories, scripts, or scientific articles) is prohibitive due to their quadratic complexity in the input length.
 To bridge this gap, recent work has developed more efficient transformer variants \cite{Kitaev2020ReformerTE,beltagy2020longformer,Zaheer2020BigBT,Guo2021LongT5ET} and applied them over long-range language understanding tasks \cite{Mehta2022LongRL,Shaham2022SCROLLSSC}.

 However, most efficient transformers use specialized architectures with custom implementations that are not guaranteed to scale as well as vanilla transformers \cite{Tay2022ScalingLV}.
 Moreover, they require an expensive pretraining step and do not exploit off-the-shelf pretrained LMs that were trained for short texts.
-To date, the performance of efficient transformers on long texts has not matched the success of their short-range counterparts.
+To date, their performance on long texts has not matched the success of their short-range counterparts.

 In this work, we present \textbf{\sled{}}: \textbf{SL}iding-\textbf{E}ncoder and \textbf{D}ecoder, a simple yet powerful method for applying off-the-shelf pretrained encoder-decoder models on long text problems, with a linear time and space dependency.
 Specifically (see Fig.~\ref{fig:sled}), we partition long documents into overlapping chunks of tokens of constant length and encode each chunk independently with an already-pretrained encoder.
 Then, a pretrained decoder attends to all contextualized input representations to generate the output.
-Our main assumption is that input tokens can be contextualized through their local surrounding (using a short-text LM), and any global cross-chunk reasoning can be handled by the decoder, similar to fusion-in-decoder \cite{Izacard2021LeveragingPR}.
+Our main assumption is that input tokens can be contextualized through their local surrounding (using a short-text LM), and any global cross-chunk reasoning can be handled by the decoder, similar to fusion-in-decoder (FiD) \cite{Izacard2021LeveragingPR}.
+Our approach can be readily applied to \emph{any} pretrained encoder-decoder LM such as T5 \cite{Raffel2020ExploringTL} and \textsc{BART} \cite{Lewis2020BARTDS} (but is not applicable to decoder-only \cite{Brown2020LanguageMA} or encoder-only models \cite{Liu2019RoBERTaAR,Conneau2020UnsupervisedCR}).

 We evaluate \sled{} on a wide range of language understanding tasks.
 To substantiate \sled{}'s adequacy for text processing, we perform controlled experiments over modified versions of SQuAD 1.1 \cite{Rajpurkar2016SQuAD1Q} and HotpotQA \cite{Yang2018HotpotQAAD} to show that \sled{} can (a) find relevant information that is embedded within a long text sequence and (b) fuse information from chunks that were encoded separately.